 According to Stevens, not as many people have the interest in prepping they did in the mid ’70’s during the energy crisis and before Y2K.
 The fact that so many still exhibit a high standard of living shows where people have placed their priorities.

-But what if the world ends as we know it?
+But, really, what if the world ends as we know it?

 One thing ends, and a new thing begins.
 You now must look at the world in a different way.
 Things change.
 Adapt.

-TV Shows, Water Flows, and the Book Knows
+TV Shows, But the Book Knows